 Living Legacy | Feb 11-24, 2018

 Living Legacy artist Ann Carlson returned to MANCC for the final residency in a series of four supporting the development of her solo project, Dumbo Redacted, which she will both choreograph and perform.

 Carlson is an interdisciplinary artist who borrows techniques from dance, performance, theater, and visual and conceptual art, and often dismantles conventional boundaries between artist and subject.
-She has been a Visiting Artist at Stanford University and has received numerous awards for her work including a Creative Capital Award, a USA Artist Fellowship, a Guggenheim Fellowship, a Foundation for Contemporary Art Fellowship, and was the first Herb Alpert awardee in Choreography.
+She has been a Visiting Artist at Stanford University and has received numerous awards for her work including a Creative Capital Award, USA Artist Fellowship, Guggenheim Fellowship, and Foundation for Contemporary Art Fellowship, and was the first Herb Alpert awardee in Choreography in 1995.